 Whatever your resolution, the important thing is to keep moving, to take whatever steps necessary to move you toward fulfilling the great things you planned for your life.

 Need help moving toward your New Year’s resolution?
-Consider hiring a Personal Marketing Assistant for 5 hours of expertise and a Custom Marketing Plan.
+Consider hiring a Book Marketing Specialist for 5 hours of expertise and a Custom Marketing Plan.
 You can log into your Publishing Center to see what book marketing options are available to you or chat with us using the live chat option on our website (www.outskirtspress.com).